jcasben/jcasben/README.md

 ###

-## Sobre mi:
+## About me:
-- Actualmente estudiando 2º de Ingeniería Informática.
+- Studying 2nd course of Informatics Engineering.
-- Estoy aprendiendo Java, Rust y SQL.
+- Learning Java and Rust.
-- Me gustaría enfocarme en el desarrollo de backend, pero aún estoy abierto a cualquier rama ya que me gusta mucho experimentar.
+- I am looking forward to be a backend developer.